KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/azhdaha.md

 * Slams his tail once if target is behind him.
   * Electro: Damage type converted to Cryo.
 Slower tha Normal Tail Slam, but cause two Electro explosions around the impact area.
 (Phase 3)
   * Cryo: Damage type converted to Cryo.
 Slower tha Normal Tail Slam, but will summon several Ice Spikes around the impact area that will explode twice.
 (Phase 3)
 * Performs a quick sweep attack.
-This attack cannot be avoided using dash iframes.
+This attack cannot be avoided using dash i-frames.
   * Electro: Damage type converted to Electro.
 Leaves multiple Electro Orbs that deal damage upon contact with the player.
 (Phase 3)
   * Cryo: Damage type converted to Cryo.
 Leaves 3 Cryo Orbs that will explode after a short while.
 (Phase 3)
 * Rushes forward, goring enemy units on with his tusks and tossing them into the air.
-This attack cannot be avoided using dash iframes.
+This attack cannot be avoided using dash i-frames.
   * Electro: Damage type converted to Electro.
 (Phase 3)
   * Cryo: Damage type converted to Cryo.
 (Phase 3)
 * Submerges underground and digs around the arena.
 This action will trigger a massive earthquake and many rocks will rains to the arena for a while.